tdcosim/TDcoSim/docs/user_guide/user_guide_installation.md

 * Python packages for visualization: Dash, Plotly

 ***
 ***Note:*** Either demo (limited to 50 buses) or full version of PSS/E can be used.
-OpenDSS is an open source software and can be installed for free.
+OpenDSS is open-source software and can be installed for free.

 ***
 ***
-***Note:*** PSS/E 35.0.0  and above support will support both 32 and 64 bit versions of Python.
+***Note:*** PSS/E 35.0.0  and above support will support both 32 and 64-bit versions of Python.
 ***

 ### Optional